spikey1848/DSI13-Capstone/README.md

 The engine is operating normally at the start of each time series, and starts to degrade at some point during the series.
 In the training set, the degradation grows in magnitude until a predefined threshold is reached beyond which it is not preferable to operate the engine.
 In the test set, the time series ends some time prior to complete degradation.

-There are 4 sets each of training and testing data and true (ground-truth) remaining useful life values for model evaluation.
-Dataset 1 contains 100 engines' data, dataset 2 contains 260 engines' data, dataset 3 contains 100 engines' data and dataset 4 contains 249 engines' data.
-The engines can be considered to be from a fleet of the same type.

-The engine is operating normally at the start of each time series, and develops a fault at some point during the series.
-In the training set, the fault grows in magnitude until system failure.
-In the test set, the time series ends some time prior to system failure.

 ### Datasets